-Key themes for training in 2020/21 will be to:
+Key themes for training in 2021/22 will be to:

-- Assist with the ongoing development of Border to Coast Pensions Partnership Ltd (BCPP) sub-fund offering, with the other LGPS partner funds to allow Cumbria LGPS to comply with the requirement to pool LGPS assets. - Review of governance arrangements in response to financial, regulatory and structural changes associated with the ongoing development of investment asset pools.
+- Assist with the ongoing development of Border to Coast Pensions Partnership Ltd (BCPP) sub-fund offering, with the other LGPS partner funds to allow Cumbria LGPS to comply with the requirement to pool LGPS assets. - Review of governance arrangements in response to financial, regulatory and structural changes associated with the ongoing development of investment asset pools. - Support Pensions Committee Members in respect of the workings of the Joint Committee of the partner funds of BCPP and the requirements of the role as shareholder of the BCPP company.

-- Support Pension Committee Members in respect of the workings of the Joint Committee of the partner funds of BCPP and the requirements of the role as shareholder of the BCPP company. - Continue to develop the Fund's corporate governance and engagement framework in light of the changes to the Fund's investment managers and the government's continued focus in this area. - Ongoing training of Officers to ensure they meet the high level of knowledge required to ensure the Fund continues to be well governed and managed and remain compliant with the MiFID ii regulations. - Keep Members and officers abreast of developments in the wider pensions and investments markets in respect of the governments approach to the implementation of regulation such as: - Cost Transparency obligations which are required for inclusion in the financial accounts 2019/20. - The UK Stewardship Code 2020 which replaces the 2012 Code; the Fund's statement of compliance with the 2012 code was accepted at Tier 1 for Asset Owners.
-The changes set out in the new code are substantial and officers are working closely with BCPP and other partner funds to assess the requirements and develop an appropriate and consistent response.
+- Continue to develop the Fund's corporate governance and engagement framework in light of the changes to the Fund's investment managers and the government's continued focus in this area. - Ongoing training of Officers to ensure they meet the high level of knowledge required to ensure the Fund continues to be well governed and managed and remain compliant with the MiFID ii regulations. - Keep Members and officers abreast of developments in the wider pensions and investments markets in respect of the governments approach to the implementation of regulation such as: - Cost Transparency obligations which are required for inclusion in the financial accounts 2020/21 and will continue to be refined over coming years. - The UK Stewardship Code 2020 which replaces the 2012 Code; the Fund's statement of compliance with the 2012 code was accepted at Tier 1 for Asset Owners.
+The changes set out in the new code are substantial and set high expectations on those investing pension fund monies.
+Officers are working closely with BCPP and other partner funds to assess the requirements and develop an appropriate and consistent response for publication later in 2021.